Weak user authentication and port targeting are two of the main vulnerabilities present in the Remote Desktop Protocol (RDP).

 Like any other program or protocol, RDP has several other vulnerabilities as well, and most of these can be eliminated by always using the very latest version of the protocol.
 Vendors typically patch vulnerabilities in each new version of software they release.

-Cloudflare offers a number of solutions for supporting remote workforces.
-Cloudflare Access and Cloudflare Argo Tunnel jointly close off the two main vulnerabilities in RDP described above.
+Cloudflare Zero Trust and Cloudflare Tunnel jointly close off the two main vulnerabilities in RDP described above.
 One advantage of using Cloudflare is that, unlike typical corporate firewalls, it is not hardware-based and does not require manual configuration.
 Protecting RDP connections with Argo Tunnel is often as simple as a few clicks from the Cloudflare dashboard.
 To learn more about Cloudflare and RDP, read our blog post or watch this demo.